Basic Hauling Systems

 HAND OVER HAND

-By far the simplest and low-tech solution, this requires nothing more then a pair of hands and some muscle power.
+By far the simplest and low-tech solution, this requires nothing more than a pair of hands and some muscle power.
 If the rucksack’s not too heavy then this is the best system to employ, as it’s quick and simple and doesn’t require fiddling with krabs or pulleys.
 The technique is pretty straightforward, just pulling until the ’sack is up, perhaps employing a shoulder belay if you want a quick rest.

 In order to gain some mechanical advantage, you may wish to pass the haul rope through a karabiner, using it to form a crude fixed pulley.
 The mechanical advantage gained is actually minimal but it does allow you to rest more easily.
-Due to the fact the modern forged snap gates are very slim (and therefore provide less mechanical advantage) you should try to haul via the largest diameter, round bar karabiner you have (12mm HMS works best).
+Due to the fact the modern forged snap gates are very slim (and therefore provide less mechanical advantage), you should try to haul via the largest diameter, round bar karabiner you have (12mm HMS works best).
 The karabiner should be clipped directly to the belay as high as possible, making it easy to apply all your muscle power and weight to the pulling.
 The rope is best hauled with both hands.

-If your ’sack is too heavy to hold in one hand comfortably (necessary for hand hauling) then you’ll need an auto locking system that will provide you with a third hand.
+If your ’sack is too heavy to hold in one hand comfortably (necessary for hand hauling) then you’ll need an auto-locking system that will provide you with a third hand.
 This is achieved by using a system that will allow the rope to be pulled through as the ’sack is lifted, yet lock off when your hands are removed.

 Loved by old school Alpinists who revel in exotic karabiner tricks, I find this has been superseded by better systems discussed below, although like all tricks it’s one worth learning because you never know.